McMillan Reservoir: Filtration plant

 By 1902 it became apparent that the sedimentation process in the several reservoirs was not effective against pathogens such as bacteria, and was therefore not sufficiently protective of public health.
 To handle population growth and municipal sanitation needs, the city built the McMillan Sand Filtration Site in 1905.
 This facility implemented an innovative water purification system using slow sand filter technology to treat 75 million gallons (280 million liters) per day.
 It helped quell typhoid epidemics and other communicable diseases throughout the city.

 In 1907 the reservoir and filtration plant were named in honor of Senator James McMillan of Michigan, who chaired the Senate Committee on the District of Columbia and supported development of the water supply facilities.
 Congress officially designated the site as a park in March 1911.

 Subsequent improvements to the city water system were initiated beginning in the 1920s.
 The regular use of chlorine as a disinfectant began in 1923 at the McMillan filtration plant.
 Another treatment plant was completed in 1928 adjacent to the Dalecarlia Reservoir using a newer technology, a rapid sand filter.

 In 1941, due to security concerns during World War II, the entire site was permanently closed and fenced off due to fear of sabotage.

 After the war, the property remained closed to the public, but continued to supply the city with filtered water.
 The growth of the city population led to further expansions at the Dalecarlia site in the 1950s.
 The slow sand filtration system at McMillan was replaced with a rapid sand filtration system, built adjacent to the old system, in 1985.
 In 1986, the Army Corps of Engineers decommissioned the slow sand filtration site and declared it surplus.
 The old treatment site was purchased by the District of Columbia from the federal government in 1987 for $9.3 million, and the site began to deteriorate due to lack of maintenance.
 At that time DC government had no specific plan for the site.

 In 1991, the McMillan Reservoir site was designated a DC Historic Landmark.
 In 2000, and again in 2005, it was placed on the "List of Most Endangered Properties."

 The semi-solid residuals (sludge) produced by the treatment plant are processed at a residuals handling facility located at the Dalecarlia Reservoir.
 The residuals facility began operation in 2012.

 McMillan Fountain

 The McMillan Fountain is a public artwork by American artist Herbert Adams located on the Reservoir grounds.
 The fountain, completed in 1912 and dedicated in October 1919, consists of a bronze The Three Graces placed upon a pink granite base.
 Cast by Roman Bronze Works, the fountain was originally part of a large landscape setting designed by Charles A. Platt.
 A tribute to James McMillan, the fountain was paid for by citizens of Michigan, who raised $25,000 by way of pennies, nickels and dimes donated by public school children.
-Congress also funded totaling $15,000 towards the completion.
+Congress added funding totaling $15,000 for its completion.